Grants

 $695 – Montana Wildlife Rehabilitation Center for purchase of a safe-capture cannon net and portable nebulizer for field rescue operations.

-The Foundation has been a long-time fundraising partner for projects at the Montana Fish, Wildlife & Parks Wildlife Center, Montana WILD.
-Recently, FFA donated $50,000 toward the building of a Raptor Flight Barn and $20,000 toward the development of an outdoor classroom Gazebo at the visitor center.
+The Foundation has been a long-time fundraising partner for projects at the Montana Fish, Wildlife & Parks wildlife center, Montana WILD.
+In the last several years, FFA has donated $50,000 toward the building of a Raptor Flight Barn and $20,000 toward the development of an outdoor classroom Gazebo at the visitor center.
+Recently FFA participated on the Fish, Wildlife & Parks fundraising committee to develop a new raptor complex at the rehabilitation center.